-The new locations and use cases have been defined according to the following map.
 The main Pilot site for C-Roads 2 stays Zalaegerszeg.
 The intersections have been chosen after detailed research and in accordance with the local authorities for the best possible effect.
 There will be one intersection dedicated to test and validate only VRU use cases.
+One of the locations is equipped with a Traffic Signal Priority and Emergency Vehicle Priorisitation where the implementing body will carry out tests with the public transport company and Emergency services.
+After the feedback is received it will be evaluated and the possibility of extending the locations of the service will be discussed with the municipality of Zalaegerszeg.

-Figure 20: Intersections in C-Roads 2 in Zalaegerszeg
+Figure 19: Intersections in C-Roads 2 in Zalaegerszeg